 In some cases, even filers who pay state income taxes can come out ahead with the sales tax choice.
 The IRS has tables that show how much residents of various states can deduct, based on their income and state and local sales tax rates.
 But the tables aren't the last word.
 If you purchased a vehicle, boat or airplane, you may add the sales tax you paid on that big-ticket item to the amount shown in the IRS table for your state.
 The tax agency even has an online calculator that does all the calculations for you.

 This isn't a tax deduction, but it is an important subtraction that can save you a bundle.
 And former IRS commissioner Fred Goldberg told Kiplinger's that missing this break is what costs millions of taxpayers a lot in overpaid taxes.

 If, like most investors, you have mutual fund dividends automatically used to buy extra shares, remember that each reinvestment increases your tax basis in the fund.
 That, in turn, reduces the taxable capital gain (or increases the tax-saving loss) when you redeem shares.
 Forgetting to include reinvested dividends in your basis results in double taxation of the dividends—once in the year when they were paid out and immediately reinvested and later when they're included in the proceeds of the sale.

 If you're not sure what your basis is, ask the fund for help.
-(Funds must now report to investors—and the IRS—the tax basis of shares redeemed during the year, but that requirement applies only to shares purchased in 2012 and later years, funds must also report the basis to the IRS.)
+(Funds must now report to investors the tax basis of shares redeemed during the year.
+For the sale of shares purchased in 2012 and later years, funds must also report the basis to the IRS.)

 Out-of-pocket charitable contributions